 Which Grand National fences are taken twice?

-Of the 16 Grand National fences jumped during the race, 14 of them are taken twice.
+Fourteen of the 16 Grand National fences jumped during the race are taken twice.
 These are the first 14 of the course and include Westhead, Becher’s Brook, Foinavon, Canal Turn, Valentine’s Brook and Booth.

 The two fences that aren’t re-jumped are The Chair and the Water Jump.
 That’s because they are situated near to the Grand National finish line.
 So, when the horses charge towards the grandstands on their second lap, they move right and away from the jumps to instead gallop on the home straight.

-The Chair is considered the toughest jump of the entire Grand National and racing betting fans will often hold their breath as their picks leap over the 5ft 2in fence.
+The Chair is considered the hardest jump of the Grand National and racing betting fans will often hold their breath as their picks leap over the 5ft 2in fence.
 Vault that and suddenly the rest of the race seems a lot easier to handle!

 - What does it mean when a horse is On the Bridle?